Mythbuster: Suarez carried Rodgers' & Liverpool's 2014 title challengers | Goal.com

 He baulks at the idea that Suarez carried the side that challenged for the title the following year – and rightly so, as it criminally undersells the role both the manager and the rest of the team played in one of the most thrilling campaigns in the club's history.

-What is often overlooked, though, is that Daniel Sturridge finished as runner-up, on 21, and netted just seven fewer that his fellow forward in all competitions.
+What is often overlooked, though, is that Daniel Sturridge finished as runner-up, on 21, and netted just seven fewer than his fellow forward in all competitions.

 Gerrard, of course, is remembered for the infamous slip against Chelsea that went a long way towards deciding the title race but he scored as many goals as he created (13 apiece) and finished top of the league's assists charts.